nst/STHTTPRequest/README.md

 ##### Maturity

-STHTTPRequest is used in banking applications available on the App Store and used by 100'000 regular users.
+STHTTPRequest is used in banking applications available on the App Store and used by 100'000+ regular users.

 STHTTPRequest is also used in the [STTwitter library](https://github.com/nst/STTwitter), the main Objective-C library to access Twitter API.

-##### Testimonials

-> "It took me 15 minutes to do with STHTTPRequest what I couldn’t do in 3 hours with AFNetworking." [@sburlot](https://twitter.com/sburlot/status/431816832144900096)

 ##### Typical usage